 President Trump has rolled back back some of the provisions of the Obama thaw (and President Biden has maintained the Trump rollbacks), but the good news is that despite these hurdles, US regulations (as of Jan.
 2022) still provide many options for many US citizens and permanent residents to legally travel to Cuba.

 Legal Services for Oklahomans traveling to Cuba:

-I am proud to provide up to two hours of pro bono (free) legal time for any person in Oklahoma is considering a trip to Cuba.
+I am proud to provide up to one hour of pro bono (free) legal time for any person in Oklahoma is considering a trip to Cuba.
 In this session, we would discuss confidentially together your travel plans, so that you can make any needed changes to your plans to comply withe current US regulations for Cuba travel.
 I will give you guidelines on what records one should keep after a Cuba trip, to be prepared for any inquires/audits that travelers may receive in the future from OFAC (Office of Foreign Assets Control) of the US Department of the Treasury.

 For more complicated situations (i.e. a situation that requires applying for a “specific” OFAC license, responding to a subpoena from OFAC after travel, contesting civil penalties by OFAC, business dealings with Cuban companies or other entities, etc.), I may be able to accept your case or I will recommend a referral to another attorney if appropriate.

 If at possible, it is best to meet with me (likely via zoom) prior to your planned trip to Cuba, so please contact me early on in your travel planning process.
 Please contact me to schedule your time to meet.